semiversus/python-broqer/README.rst

 How it works
 ============

-Basically it's based on the observable pattern - a object you can register on and you will be informed as soon the state has changed.
+Basically it's based on the observable pattern - an object you can register on and you will be informed as soon the state has changed.
 The observable are called ``Publishers``.

 API